Australian Pink Floyd Show comes to F.M. Kirby Center in Wilkes-Barre on Sept. 26

 Performing the music of Pink Floyd with note-for-note perfection, this critically acclaimed show has been astonishing audiences worldwide for more than three decades.
 Always striving to reproduce the complete Pink Floyd experience and bring the music to new audiences, the concert continues to include a stunning light and laser show; video animations; state-of-the-art, high-resolution LED screen technology; and other special effects.
 In addition and in true Pink Floyd fashion, there are several huge inflatables, including a giant pig and their own unique pink kangaroo.

-They have worked with musicians like Guy Pratt, Durga McBroom, and her sister Lorelei McBroom, who have toured with Pink Floyd, as well as sound engineer Colin Norfield, who worked with Pink Floyd during their “Division Bell” tour and on Gilmour’s solo tours.
+They have worked with Pink Floyd touring musicians like Guy Pratt, Durga McBroom, and her sister Lorelei McBroom, as well as sound engineer Colin Norfield, who worked with Pink Floyd during their “Division Bell” tour and on Gilmour’s solo tours.

 Often described as being much more than a tribute band, The Australian Pink Floyd Show is the first Pink Floyd tribute show that took the concept into the worldwide arena circuit.
 The band has played to sold-out audiences throughout Europe, the United Kingdom, North America, Canada, South America, and Russia.

 With over 30 years of history, the world’s largest Pink Floyd tribute show continues to delight its global fan base.